 This is a call to arms.
 But note how the narrator has changed the way she addresses the reader.
 Previously she had used “we” and “our” but here they use “you” This is their way of emphasizing the responsibility and perhaps suggesting that the narrator already helps.

 Once again the narrator puts the onus on the reader.
 This is powerful stuff.
 Actively holding the reader responsible for the fate of the poor.
 Is this fair?
 Should we do more?
 Figures suggest that the majority of our planet’s wealth is held by the top one percent of the wealthy.
 If those people decided to help they could have a massive impact.

 About Marinela Reka

 Marinela Reka is a contemporary poet.
 She is very young and very talented.
 She started writing at the tender age of sixteen.
-She was born April 1996.
-A lot of her poems are about her feelings but according to her website not all of her poems fall into the category.
+She was born in April 1996.
+A lot of her poems are about her feelings but according to her website, not all of her poems fall into the category.
 She likes to share inspirational quotes and has a wealth of poems that can be accessed on her website.
-To date she has released two books containing collections of her poems.
-As with many contemporary writers she is an active Twitter user.
+To date, she has released two books containing collections of her poems.
+As with many contemporary writers, she is an active Twitter user.